-Enjoy your last free morning in Nikko and then say goodbye to the city.
-In the afternoon, you’ll take a shinkansen (bullet train) to Kyoto for approximately three hours.
+Enjoy your last free morning in Nikko and then say goodbye to Nikko for our long journey to Kyoto.
+Take the local train (around 2 hours) and then jump on board the shinkansen (bullet train) to Kyoto for approximately three hours.
 Originally founded as Heian-kyo (literally “tranquillity and peace capital”) by Emperor Kammu in 794, Kyoto had its golden age during the imperial court's heyday from 794 to 1185.
 Kyoto was the capital of Japan for over 1,000 years (the name means “Capital City”) but the emperor and government are now located in Tokyo.
 With over 2,000 temples, shrines and gardens, Kyoto is a great place to get lost in.
 Spend some free time getting acquainted with Kyoto and walking through the historical streets.
-In the evening, head out to Gion, the famous Geisha district.
+In the evening, your leader will take you on a walk through Pondocho and Gion area, the famous Geisha district.
 Even today you can observe the age-old tradition of geisha girls visiting members of the wealthy elite.
 This unfolds in small teahouses tucked away in tiny back streets.
-You can also attend the Gion Corner cultural centre where to enjoy some Japanese performing arts, from flower arranging to the lion dance.
+For those who are keen, you can also choose to attend the Gion Corner cultural centre where to enjoy some Japanese performing arts, from flower arranging to the lion dance.

 Day 7 Kyoto

-Today is a full free day and there’s so much for you to explore.
+The rest of the day is free for you to explore.
 With its many cultural landmarks and historical sites, and the abundance of traditional arts and literature, Kyoto is regarded as the cultural heart of Japan.
 Kyoto is also a city that lends itself to walking, and there are a number of paths available.
 Recommended is a gentle stroll through the nearby eastern hills along the ‘Path of Philosophy’ that links Ginkaku-ji, the Temple of the Silver Pavilion, with Nanzen-ji Temple.
 This walk can be extended south through well-preserved ‘old town’ areas to Kiyamizu-dera (Temple of Clear Water) from where there is a justifiably famous view across a wooded gorge toward Kyoto.
 Also recommended, for those visiting in spring, is a visit to the theatre for a presentation of Miyako Odori (the Cherry Blossom Dance) performed by elaborately dressed maiko (apprentice geisha), or a visit to the extravagantly decorated Kinkakuji temple, immortalised in Yukio Mishima’s novel “The Golden Pavilion”.
 Another great stop is the architecturally impressive Higashi Honganji temple and the almost surreal Sanjusangendo, home to 1,001 statues of Kannon.
-In the late afternoon there will be a short return walking tour of Gion – the geisha district – with its many old teahouses.
-At the end of the tour, maybe go for a traditional dinner in one of the many restaurants that occupy this exciting area.

 Day 8 Kyoto